t638403/giantleap/README.md

 ]);
 ```
 ### 3. Find out midi devices
-If you have no midi hardware you can still download dozens of virtual devices like [synthv1](https://synthv1.sourceforge.io/).
+If you have no midi hardware you can still download dozens of virtual devices like
-Once installed run `synthv1` and run the following js lines.
-Do not forget to connect the plugin to your sound cards
+[synthv1](https://synthv1.sourceforge.io/).
+Once installed run `synthv1` and connect it to the output so you can hear
-output.
-I use [Patchage](https://drobilla.net/software/patchage) to do so.
+it (use [Patchage](https://drobilla.net/software/patchage) for example).
+Then run the following js lines.
 ```
 const MidiOut = require('@giantleap/MidiOut');
 MidiOut.displayAvailablePorts();